Decoder Tuning: Efficient Language Understanding as Decoding: Experiments

 \subsection{Experimental Settings}

 \paragraph{Datasets.} We conduct experiments on four typical natural language understanding tasks.
 For sentiment analysis, we select SST2~\cite{socher2013recursive}, Yelp P.~\cite{zhang2015character} and IMDB~\cite{maas2011learning}.
 For text classification, we use AG's News, Yahoo~\cite{zhang2015character} and DBPedia~\cite{lehmann2015dbpedia}.
 For natural language inference (NLI), we adopt RTE~\cite{dagan2005pascal, haim2006second, giampiccolo2007third, bentivogli2009fifth}, SNLI~\cite{bowman2015large} and MNLI~\cite{williams2018broad}.
 For entity typing, we experiment on FewNERD~\cite{ding21fewnerd}.
 We report dataset statistics in Appendix~\ref{sec:data}. \paragraph{Splits.} We randomly sample $n=1,4,16$ data instances for each class from the training set for few-shot learning, and sample same amount data for validation.
 For datasets in GLUE~\cite{wang2019glue} (SST2, RTE, MNLI) and SNLI, we use the original validation sets as test sets following \citet{zhang2021revisiting}.
-For other datasets, we evaluate on their original test sets. \paragraph{Baselines.} We compare with representative MaaS PTM adaptation methods. \textbf{Prompt} refers to directly perform zero-shot classification with template-wrapped examples. \textbf{In-context learning (ICL)}~\cite{Brown20language} further concatenates some exemplars before the test samples. \textbf{BBT}~\cite{sun2022bbt} optimizes soft prompt tokens with an evolutionary algorithm, and \textbf{BBTv2}~\cite{sun2022bbtv2} further inserts deep prompts to intermediate layers for better performance. \textbf{RLPrompt}~\cite{deng2022rlprompt} is another recent algorithm that optimizes discrete prompts with reinforcement learning.
+For other datasets, we evaluate on their original test sets. \paragraph{Baselines.} We compare with representative MaaS PTM adaptation methods. \textbf{Prompt} refers to directly performing zero-shot classification with template-wrapped examples. \textbf{In-context learning (ICL)}~\cite{Brown20language} further concatenates some exemplars before the test samples. \textbf{BBT}~\cite{sun2022bbt} optimizes soft prompt tokens with an evolutionary algorithm, and \textbf{BBTv2}~\cite{sun2022bbtv2} further inserts deep prompts to intermediate layers for better performance. \textbf{RLPrompt}~\cite{deng2022rlprompt} is another recent algorithm that optimizes discrete prompts with reinforcement learning. \textbf{PromptBoosting}~\cite{hou2022promptboosting} is a concurrent work that applies boosting algorithm for prompt ensembling.
 We report the details of baselines in Appendix~\ref{sec:baseline}. \paragraph{Environments.} For all experiments, we use NVIDIA A100 and RTX 2080 Ti GPUs.
 We implement DecT with PyTorch~\cite{paszke19pytorch}, HuggingFace Tansformers~\cite{wolf2020transformers}, and OpenPrompt~\cite{ding2021openprompt}. \paragraph{Implementation Details.} For all methods, we use the same RoBERTa$_{\texttt{LARGE}}$~\cite{liu2019roberta} as the backbone model.
 For DecT, we set the representation dimension to 128 and optimize the parameters for 30 epochs with Adam optimizer~\cite{Kingma14adam}.
 The learning rate is 0.01.
 On the selection of $\lambda$, we directly set $\lambda=1/n$ for most datasets based on the intuition that $\lambda$ should decrease as the amount of training data increases.
 On MNLI and FewNERD, we tune $\lambda$ on the validation set and select $\lambda=1$ and $\lambda=1/16$ respectively.
-In Appendix~\ref{app:templates}, we give the templates and label words.
+We give the templates and label words in Appendix~\ref{app:templates}.